 However, despite the LSC-restrictions, interest in using international law for the benefit of U.S. legal aid clients is growing.
 For example, Maryland Legal Aid is one of the LSC-funded (i.e. federally-funded) organizations that have recently adopted a "human rights approach" to its service delivery.
 Maryland Legal Aid just completed a two-year strategic planning process, which involved the systematic reconsideration of all the types of legal services it delivers.
 Rather than focusing exclusively on traditional models of legal services delivery, where the types of cases and legal problems handled by the organization are outlined in strict, and static categories, Maryland Legal Aid adopted a more flexible approach whereby the changing needs of Maryland's varied poverty population could be more precisely addressed.
 Maryland Legal Aid decided that, first and foremost, the legal services it provided would be those that advanced the basic human rights of its clients.
 This "human rights approach" was inspired in large part by Law Professor Martha F. Davis' December 2007 article in the Clearinghouse Review: Journal of Law and Poverty, entitled, "Human Rights in the Trenches: Using International Human Rights Law in "Everyday" Legal Aid Cases".
-Maryland Legal Aid attorneys recognize that not all of the rights their clients seek to enforce are recognized under U.S. law (such as the right to health care or the right to housing).
+33 Maryland Legal Aid attorneys recognize that not all of the rights their clients seek to enforce are recognized under U.S. law (such as the right to health care or the right to housing).
 Nonetheless, framing such pleas in the language of international rights both adds substantive avenues for judicial remedies and provides important context for the parties and the judiciary alike.
 Thus, just as federal and state courts are becoming more willing to consider international law in U.S. cases, Maryland Legal Aid advocates are taking up the call, indeed, duty as properly trained advocates, to add that strategy to their broad arsenal of advocacy strategies.

-(b) system one of the important structural reasons for the legal problems of foreign workers/spouses, undocumented foreigners, refugees, victims of organization participate in campaigns to reform the brokerage system?
+(b) How good is the foreign workers brokerage system in your country?
+Is the system one of the important structural reasons for the legal problems of foreign workers/spouses, undocumented foreigners, refugees, victims of human trafficking or other non-nationals in your country?
+If so, does your organization participate in campaigns to reform the brokerage system?